-~\citep{lu2021masa, xia2022coarse} offer an alternative approach to the problem by introducing coarse-to-fine correspondence matching instead of exhaustively iterating through all potential matches, which serves to reduce model complexity while achieving effective results. ~\citep{huang2022task} divides the RefSR task into two distinct stages.
+~\citep{lu2021masa, xia2022coarse} offer an alternative approach to the problem by introducing coarse-to-fine correspondence matching instead of exhaustively iterating through all potential matches, which reduces the model complexity while achieving satisfying results.~\citep{huang2022task} divides the RefSR task into two distinct stages.
 Initially, they apply single image super-resolution (SISR) and then leverage the generated SR image to facilitate texture transfer.
-This division helps address the issues of reference-underuse and reference-misuse, which pertain to insufficient and irrelevant texture transfers, respectively. ~\citep{guodouble} introduces a dual-search strategy, initially filtering out irrelevant textures from the $REF$ data during the first pass to narrow down the search space.
-In the subsequent second pass, this refined search space allows for accurate texture transfer between the $REF$ and $LR$ images. ~\citep{mei2023feature} incorporates perceptual and adversarial loss into their approach, utilizing a feature reuse network to overcome the limitations associated with relying solely on reconstruction loss.
+This division helps address the issues of reference-underuse and reference-misuse, which pertain to insufficient and irrelevant texture transfers, respectively.~\citep{guodouble} introduces a dual-search strategy, initially filtering out irrelevant textures from the $REF$ data during the first pass to narrow down the search space.
+In the subsequent stage, refined search space allows for accurate texture transfer between the $REF$ and $LR$ images. ~\citep{mei2023feature} incorporates perceptual and adversarial loss into their approach, utilizing a feature reuse network to overcome the limitations associated with relying solely on reconstruction loss.
 This adaptation helps prevent the generation of overly smooth SR images.
 Furthermore, they introduce dynamic filters and a spatial attention mechanism to mitigate the issues of irrelevant texture transfer and misalignment between the $LR$ and $REF$ images. \citep{shim2020ssen} employs deformable convolutions to achieve adaptive alignment between $LR$ and $REF$ frames, effectively learning this alignment implicitly.

-Mobile phone manufacturers have introduced a different type of dual-camera setup, featuring multiple lenses such as telephoto and wide-angle cameras.
-These cameras capture scenes from varying angles, enhancing the overall user experience.~\citep{wang2021dual, lee2022reference} leverage telephoto and wide-angle frames acquired from mobile phones.
-These approaches address content disparities between the frames by transferring missing texture information from the wide-angle frames.
+Mobile phone manufacturers have introduced a new dual-camera setup, featuring multiple lenses such as telephoto and wide-angle cameras.
+These cameras capture scenes from varying angles, enhancing the overall user experience.~\citep{wang2021dual, lee2022reference} leverage telephoto and wide-angle frames from mobile phones and address content disparities between the frames by transferring missing texture information from the wide-angle frames.
 However, this sometimes leads to blurriness at the edges of the resulting images.
 In contrast,~\citep{zou2023geometry} proposes an alternative approach.
 They employ a geometric matching method in combination with patch-matching to achieve more precise alignment between the $LR$ and $REF$ frames, enhancing the subsequent texture transfer process.